 The area they live in is fertile and also rich in minerals.
 It could be a very rich area but is extremely impoverished and the ecology is being destroyed.
 The Gumuz are killing all the natural wildlife in the area and are cutting down all the trees for charcoal, firewood and lumber.
-When they clear out one area they move to another.

 The local church we are working with in Bahir Dar has been targeting this group for the past three years.
 Several of its members have been working out of a little town called Gilgel Beles.
 This is the regional centre for the Gumuz that are located north of the Nile (there is another group south of the Nile).
 They have established good relationships with several of the villages and meet weekly with about 150 of them under trees in the villages.